Gluten Free Ginger Molasses Cookies are soft and chewy, festive, and full of warming spices. Perfect for the holidays and cookie lovers!

 - When you’re ready to bake, let the dough sit at room temperature while the oven preheats to 375 degrees – this lets the dough soften just enough to roll.
 Line a half sheet pan with parchment paper, then add granulated sugar to a bowl.

 - Scoop dough in ~1-1/2 Tablespoon portions, roll into a ball, then roll in the sugar.
 Place dough balls onto prepared baking sheet 2" apart (I bake one dozen cookies at a time) then bake for 8-10 minutes or until cookies are light golden brown around the edges and crackly on top.
 DO NOT OVERBAKE!
-I found 8 minutes to be my perfect bake time.
+I find 8 minutes to be my perfect bake time.
 Rap the cookie sheet on the counter then let cookies sit for 5 minutes before transferring to a cooling rack to cool completely.

 Notes